eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 * Verify connectivity among deployed resources.
 * Learn to clean up resources to avoid unnecessary charges.

+## Step-by-Step Instructions

+* Go to the folder `labs/05-Setup-VM-Using-Terraform/start`.
+That is where your exercise files should be created.

 ### Define Variables in `variables.tf`

 We are going to define our variables seperately in a file.